jan-strum/short-link-generator/README.md

 ## Setup

 Before you can run the application, be sure to create a Postgres database called `short-link-generator`.
-You can either create a `secrets.js` from which you export your database username and password, or you can comment out line 2 in `backend/db.js` and replace the login credentials with your own on line 4.
+Then, you can either create a `secrets.js` from which you export your database username and password, or you can comment out line 2 in `backend/db.js` and replace the login credentials with your own on line 4.

 ## Available Scripts